 The 2015 UGA Baseball Schedule was officially announced today.
-Georgia will have 33 home games next season, beginning with a three-game set vs. UNC-Charlotte on Feb.
+Georgia will have 33 home games next season, beginning with a three-game set vs. Eastern Illinois on Feb.
 13.

 The 2015 UGA Baseball Schedule is highlighted by a three-game series in Athens against Florida State Feb.
 20-22.
 SEC teams to visit Foley Field include Missouri, Vanderbilt, LSU, Florida and Arkansas.